 Pierre decides to change his working arrangements and switch to teleworking.
 He plans to invite clients to his home for meetings.
 It is therefore in his best interest to notify his insurer of this change.
 His insurer will be able to adjust his civil liability coverage based on Pierre’s professional activity.

 The insurer will adjust the insurance premium accordingly, or may even decide to no longer insure him.
-If Pierre did not notify his insurer and, unfortunately, a customer fell down his stairs and broke a leg, Pierre would risk legal action, which would cost him much more than an insurance premium.
+If Pierre does not notify his insurer and, unfortunately, a client falls down his stairs and breaks a leg, Pierre could face legal action, which would cost him much more than an insurance premium.

 Notify the insurer of any changes in risk